-Prereq: Successful completion of Honors Chemistry with a B or better or Chemistry with an A and teacher approval, and any level of Algebra 2 with a C or better.
+• Prereq: Successful completion of Honors Chemistry with a B or better, teacher approval, and any level of Integrated Math 3 with a C or better.

 Description: This course will allow students to pursue college level study while still in high school.
 Emphasis will be placed on topics recommended by the College Board and found in introductory college chemistry courses.
 Students who register for this course should have a serious interest in receiving college credit in chemistry and are required to take the Advanced Placement Examination offered in May.
-Topics include: matter, atoms, molecules, ions, stoichiometry, solutions, thermochemistry, electronic structure of atoms, periodic properties, chemical bonding, molecular geometry, gases, intermolecular forces, solutions, kinetics, equilibrium, acids and bases, aqueous solutions, thermodynamics, electrochemistry, and organic chemistry.
+Topics include: matter, atoms, molecules, ions, stoichiometry, solutions, thermochemistry, electronic structure of atoms, periodic properties, chemical bonding, molecular geometry, gasses, intermolecular forces, solutions, kinetics, equilibrium, acids and bases, aqueous solutions, thermodynamics, electrochemistry, and organic chemistry.
 This course is a science elective.
-A \$96 test fee will be collected with other fees.
+A \$97 test fee will be collected with other fees.
 NCAA Clearinghouse Approved Course